Hospo misses out on $37m Government voucher package to reactivate Auckland - NZ Herald

 However, he acknowledged the scheme was not perfect.

-"Hospitality is not included so it is up to businesses to seize the day and play their part in reactivating the city," he said.
+"Hospitality is not included so it is up to businesses to seize the day and play their part in reactivating the city."

 Auckland Unlimited will administer the support package, with details of how the funding will be accessed still to be confirmed.